MicrosoftLearning/dp-420-cosmos-db-dev/instructions/10-recover-recovery-point-python.md

 This exercise creates its own Azure Cosmos DB account and deletes it at the end, so it doesn't use the shared account from the rest of this learning path.
 Enabling continuous backup on an existing account is a one-way migration, and this exercise deletes and restores the container it works in.

-> [!WARNING]
-> Use only the account this script creates for this exercise.
+> &#9888; Use only the account this script creates for this exercise.
 Later steps delete a container and then restore it.
 Never point this exercise at a shared training or production account.

 1. Start **Visual Studio Code**.